monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/README.md

 You can use R for data cleaning, transformation, and visualization.
 This will help you to spot the outliers and establish a relationship between the variables.
 Once you have cleaned and prepared the data, it’s time to do exploratory analytics on it.
 Let’s see how you can achieve that.

 #### Phase 3—Model planning:
-Data Science model planning - EdurekaHere, you will determine the methods and techniques to draw the relationships between variables.
+Data Science model planning -Here, you will determine the methods and techniques to draw the relationships between variables.
 These relationships will set the base for the algorithms which you will implement in the next phase.
 You will apply Exploratory Data Analytics (EDA) using various statistical formulas and visualization tools.

 ![https://github.com/monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/blob/master/images.md/Model-planning-tools-Data-Science.jpg](https://github.com/monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/blob/master/images.md/Model-planning-tools-Data-Science.jpg "https://github.com/monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/blob/master/images.md/Model-planning-tools-Data-Science.jpg")